 Now that you know what thematic analysis software does, what about the why?

-Here’s how companies across industries can benefit from adding thematic analysis software to their tech stack.
+Here’s how companies can benefit from adding thematic analysis software to their tech stack.

 Save time and increase accuracy

 When you’re running a business, time is a scarce resource.
 Thematic analysis software can save your team hundreds of hours a year and prevent them from making wrong decisions.

 For example, we once tested Thematic against a human coder, Kate, when analyzing student feedback at a university.

 Thematic found that students wanted better food/lunch options.
 Kate found the same issue, but at a much lower frequency.
 Why?
 When Kate looked at the student feedback, she tagged only one key issue per comment.
 Thematic tagged every issue mentioned in each student comment.
 Once the university took improved food on campus, student satisfaction increased.

 By using thematic analysis software, coders like Kate no longer have to code feedback.
 Instead, they can use their expertise to interpret the results and drive actions.

 When we talk about quantitative customer feedback, metrics likeNet Promoter Score (NPS) often come to mind.
 And while NPS scores can be useful snapshots of customer satisfaction, they don’t always tell the whole story.

 Why did one of your most loyal customers rate you an 8 instead of a 10?
 Why did a detractor churn, while a promoter doubled their orders per month?
 What impact on NPS will we see by taking an action to address a specific customer pain point?